ClickHouse/ClickHouse/docs/en/operations/settings/settings.md

 Default value: `33554432` (ca. 33 mil. records)

+## query_result_cache_min_query_duration {#query-result-cache-min-query-duration}

+Minimum duration in milliseconds a query needs to run for its result to be cached in the query result cache

+Possible values:

+- Positive integer >= 0.

+Default value: `0`

 ## query_result_cche_keep_seconds_alive {#query-result-cache-keep-seconds-alive}

 After this time entries in the query result cache become stale.